Court of Appeal

 CONCURRENT HEARING OF LEAVE APPLICATION AND APPEAL

-4. The Court will determine whether to decide the question of leave at a separate hearing, or concurrently with the substantive appeal.
+6. The Court will determine on the papers whether to decide the question of leave at a separate hearing, or concurrently with the substantive appeal.

-(1) the extent to which the argument on the application for leave is expected to canvas the merits of the appeal;
+(1) the extent to which the argument on the application for leave is expected to address the merits of the appeal;

 (2) the extent to which the application for leave will require reference to materials which would be relevant to the appeal;